Arjgorithmic/termuXXhackZ/README.md

 Termuxxhackz is a complete tool for *Termux* (android) .
 I tryied hard to make this tool feel like GUI please support me if you like this tool
 Usimg this tool will help you to Pentest and do hacking .
-Tjis tool is completely safe and legal to use
+This tool is completely safe and legal to use
 Happy hacking :)
 <img src="1.jpg"><br><br><br>
 <img src="2.jpg">